wavebeem/bread-n-butter/docs/api.md

 ## SourceLocation

-`SourceLocation` objects have the following properties
+`SourceLocation` objects have the following properties:

 - `index`
   - the string index